metio/ilo/docs/content/community/alternatives.md

 - [asdf](https://asdf-vm.com/): Manage multiple runtime versions with a single CLI tool
 - [podenv](https://github.com/podenv/podenv): Podenv provides a declarative interface to manage containerized application.
 Using rootless containers, podenv let you run applications seamlessly.
 - [docker-sync](http://docker-sync.io/): Run your application at full speed while syncing your code for development, finally empowering you to utilize docker for development under OSX/Windows/Linux.
+- [devshell](https://github.com/numtide/devshell): The goal of this project is to simplify per-project developer environments.
+- [digga](https://digga.divnix.com/): Digga is a flake utility library that helps you declaratively craft and manage all three layers of your system environment within a single nix flakes repository.